grootan/unomi-studio/README.md

 Sometimes unomi-studio may boot up earlier than elasticsearch and unomi, in such cases wait till other containers are booted and restart unomi-studio container
+After running the script, unomi may take 15 to 20 mins to update geo database, so in such cases apache unomi may not respone